Watch our 40 minute documentary Real Estate 4 Ransom

-This model is known under names other than Earthsharing (“Geonomics”, “Georgism”, “Geoism”), and derives its necessary revenues from charges upon the title-holders of land and other natural resource licences.
+This model is known under names other than Earthsharing (“Geonomics”, “Georgism”, “Geoism”), and derives its necessary revenues from charges upon landholders and other natural resource licence holders.
 By replacing taxes with a system to share the naturally rising value of the earth, the damaging results of taxation can be obviated.
 Such a revenue system reduces unemployment and conserves the environment.

 What is Earthsharing?

 Earthsharing is a world movement dedicated to achieving economic justice for all people, and to reforming the way we treat our limited planetary resources.
 It is not “fairies at the bottom of the garden” stuff, but hard-nosed, focused reform.
 Efficiency is on our side!